Knowledge Base Sections ▾

 Pay-as-you-go on the Gonka network: price and models

-Instead of a subscription, you can use your own key to a decentralized AI computing network.
-Gonka is a network of over 4500 GPUs operating on PoUW consensus, where every computation both confirms a block and performs a real AI task.
-The project has raised approximately $80M in investment, and a security audit was performed by CertiK.
+Instead of a subscription, you can use your own key for a decentralized AI compute network.
+Gonka is a network of over 4,500 GPUs running on PoUW consensus, where every computation simultaneously validates a block and performs a real AI task.
+The project has raised approximately $80M in investments and was security audited by CertiK.

-The JoinGonka Gateway is a gateway layer on top of the network that provides a standard API key and accepts requests in familiar formats.
+JoinGonka Gateway is a gateway layer on top of the network that provides a standard API key and accepts requests in a familiar format.
 Key parameters:

-• Pricing: $0.003 per million input tokens and $0.009 per million output — prompts and completions are billed separately.
+• Price: $0.0032 per million input tokens and $0.0097 per million output tokens—prompt and completion are priced separately.

 • Payment model: pay-as-you-go.
-Pay only for tokens sent; no monthly subscription and no limits on the number of premium requests.
+You pay only for tokens sent, with no monthly subscription and no limits on the number of premium requests.

-• Start: 10 million free tokens immediately upon registration — enough to test on real tasks before your first deposit.
+• Getting started: 10 million free tokens immediately upon registration—enough to test on real tasks before your first top-up.

-• Key: jg- format, created in your personal account in a minute.
+• Key: jg- format, generated in your personal dashboard in a minute.

-• Top-up: in GNK cryptocurrency with 0% fee or USDT with a 5% fee.
+• Top-up: via GNK cryptocurrency with 0% commission or in USDT with a 5% commission.

-Two frontier open-weight models are available, both at the same price of $0.003 per million tokens:
+Three frontier open-weights models are available, all at the same price of $0.0032 per million tokens:

-• Kimi K2.6 — a Moonshot AI model with a large context, performing well in agentic scenarios.
+• Kimi K2.6 — Moonshot AI's long-context model, performing well in agentic scenarios.

-• MiniMax M2.7 — the third network model, another option for code and long context.
+• MiniMax M2.7 — another option for code and long context.

 Cost comparison: subscription vs. pay-as-you-go

-Let's compare direct costs at a typical scale.
-Imagine an active developer who uses an AI assistant throughout the workday: autocomplete, code chat, refactoring, agentic edits.
-Such a profile easily consumes 30—50 million tokens per month, and even more in agentic scenarios.
-For context, direct API pricing for proprietary models is high: GPT-5.5 costs $5 per million input and $30 per million output tokens, while Claude Opus 4.8 is $5 and $25, respectively.
-This is why Copilot imposes limits on premium requests—each such request is genuinely expensive for the service itself.
+Let's compare direct costs for typical usage volumes.
+Consider an active developer using an AI assistant throughout the workday: autocompletion, code chat, refactoring, and agentic edits.
+Such a profile easily consumes 30–50 million tokens per month, or more in agentic scenarios.
+For context, proprietary model direct API prices are high: GPT-5.5 costs $5 per million input and $30 per million output tokens, Claude Opus 4.8 — $5 and $25 respectively.
+This is exactly why Copilot imposes limits on premium requests—each such request is genuinely expensive for the service itself.

 ParameterGitHub Copilot ProGitHub Copilot BusinessGonka (pay-as-you-go)